capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 List Available Offerings
 ------------------------

-All the available (*Launched*) offerings appear in the *Home* page of the Business API Ecosystem, so they can be seen by customers.
+All the available (*Launched*) offerings appear in the *Home* page of the SynchroniCity IoT Data Marketplace, so they can be seen by customers.

 .. image:: ./images/user/search1.png